 Once you’ve added your annotations and goals, they will automatically be displayed on the chart as shown below:

 One of the key factors of success when running an agency is focusing on the most high-value tasks and automating the rest.
-Although we won’t discuss automation in-depth in this article, here are the 8 steps to automate your social media dashboards discussed in our guide to Automated Reporting:
+Although we won’t discuss automation in-depth in this article, here are the 8 steps to automate your social media client reports discussed in our guide to Automated Reporting:

 1. Preparation

-Before starting your dashboard or report creation process, it’s recommended to have a clear understanding of the most important key performance indicators (KPIs) and metrics, your reporting frequency, and which team member is responsible for each client report.
+Before starting your dashboard or report creation process, it’s recommended to have a clear understanding of the most important social media key performance indicators (KPIs) and metrics, your reporting frequency (e.g. if the client prefers weekly or monthly reports), and which marketing team member is responsible for each client report.

 2. Creating a Campaign